Toddler FAQ

 Q. How many toddlers are cared for at one time?

-A. The maximum group size is 10 toddlers each being run by a Head Teacher and one Teacher’s Assistant.
-ABC’s Toddler Program has 2 classrooms that have a combined maximum capacity for 29 toddlers.
+A. The maximum group size is 10 toddlers, each run by a Head Teacher and one Teacher’s Assistant.
+ABC’s Toddler Program has 2 classrooms with a combined maximum capacity for 29 toddlers.

 Q. Does ABC provide any enrichment classes for the children?
 Are there any additional costs involved?

-A. Toddlers take part in monthly enrichment classes in yoga, dance, soccer, STEAM and Spanish language.
-Enrichment classes are part of ABC’s regular program and there are no additional costs involved.
+A. Toddlers participate in monthly enrichment classes in yoga and Spanish language.
+Enrichment classes are part of ABC’s regular program, and there are no additional costs.

 Q. Do I get a daily report or information about my child’s day?